NorthArrowResearch/champ-workbench/docs/Technical_Reference/Data_Menu/synchronize_champ_data.md

 * Leaving all watersheds unchecked is the same as selecting *all* watersheds.
 * Right click on the watersheds list to access a shortcut menu to select all or none watersheds.
 * Should anything go wrong with the process the local Workbench database will be reverted to the state that it was in before the synchronization tool was run. i.e. If any visit fails anywhere in the process then all visit data is rejected and the process aborted.
 * Note that the [Action and Effective Montiroing](http://aemonitoring.org) (AEM) program does not use distinguish visits by watershed.
-You can leave all watersheds unchecked or selected the `Basinwide` item when synchronizing AEM data.
+You can leave all watersheds unchecked or select the `Basinwide` item when synchronizing AEM data.